Global Competition Policy

 - Will compliance with state aid rules be a condition of any trading arrangement between the UK and EU and under what circumstances can it be achieved, given the uncertainty and complexity surrounding the post-Brexit transition?

-- What would a change in the approach to state aid in the UK mean for EU investigations, such as preferential tax treatments in member states for international businesses?
+- What would a change in the approach to state aid in the UK mean for other competition regulators, in the EU and internationally?

 Jenine Hulsmann, Partner, Clifford Chance